Last Updated on February 13, 2023 by OCF Communications

 “He has been mighty good to me!”
 “God is good, all the time.
 All the time; God is good.”
 I have heard these phrases expressed, somewhat emotionally, at church testimony meetings and other places.
 These expressions are true and, most often, heartfelt.

 Paul’s statement in Philippians 4:19 seems a culmination of his gratefulness for the kindness shown him by the believers mentioned in Philippians 4:10-19.
 Additionally, Paul’s joyful comments give testimony of God’s faithfulness to meet his needs.
-Though Paul expressed heartfelt thanks for the gift, at the same time, he seems to stand the act of giving on it head: It is not that those who give satisfy needs, but it is God who uses generous givers to meet.
+Though Paul expressed heartfelt thanks for the gift, at the same time, he seems to stand the act of giving on it head: It is not that those who give satisfy needs, but it is God who uses generous givers to meet needs.

 Those who are generous toward God will find that He is generous toward them and will supply their every need in Christ Jesus.
 Expressed another way, giving is receiving.
 I am inspired by Paul’s obvious absence of anxiety as to whether God would give him what he needed.
 Paul was not concerned for material gifts; his greatest concern was the potential spiritual harvest to be reaped through their generosity.
 Yet, Paul makes a more far reaching statement: If you had any concerns about parting with your gifts, don’t.
 Instead, know as I know that, “God will supply every need of yours.”
 His comments clearly extended beyond concern for material needs.